abarkar/Public-Speaking-Classification-with-Textual-Features/README.md

 | dimension | <ul><li><code>MT</code>: persuasiveness, engagement, confidence, global</li><li><code>POM</code>: persuasive, confident, etc. </li></ul> |
 | clip | full, beg, mid, end |

-When model provided with "all" option, code will test all the classification models from this list: [SVM, RFC, LR, NB, KNN].
-To add new models, please, add them to the file "./Models/ML_Model.py" and than to the list contained in the variable models_list in the test_MT.py.
+When the model is provided with the "all" option, the code will test all the classification models from this list: [SVM, RFC, LR, NB, KNN].
+To add new models, please, add them to the file "./Models/ML_Model.py" and then to the list contained in the variable models_list in the test_MT.py.

 ## Feature Importance: SHAP values

-SHAP value analysis is implemented in the same file with training and testing of the model.
-For more details refer to feedback/SHAP.py.
+SHAP value analysis is implemented in the same file with training and testing of the model, for more details refer to feedback/SHAP.py.

 ## Results